Relative benefits of different active learning methods to conceptual physics learning: Discussion

-In the remainder of this section, we explore other possible explanations for differences in conceptual learning between SCALE-UP, ISLE, and Peer Instruction and, where relevant, suggest avenues for future research studies.
-First, the differences could be due to variation in the concept inventories that were used across courses, as we allowed instructors to decide which assessment was most relevant to their course.
-The Force Concept Inventory, however, was the most commonly used assessment across all active learning methods (see Table~\ref{tab:CIinfo} in End Matter).
-Our measurements of conceptual learning, therefore, are comparable across active learning methods.
+Data from real classrooms contain many sources of variability, so it is worth noting several such sources which do not seem to alter this result.
+First, instructors decided which concept inventory was most relevant to their course, so several research-validated assessments were used.
+The Force Concept Inventory~\cite{hestenes1992force}, however, was the most commonly used instrument across all active learning methods (14 out of 26 courses) and the relative differences in conceptual learning between the methods remain the same when we only include courses that used this assessment (Supplementary Information Fig. 1).

-We also studied both physics and astronomy courses, and it is possible that active learning methods are more beneficial in one discipline than the other.
-The two astronomy courses included in our analysis of conceptual learning, however, were taught using Tutorials and these two courses exhibited comparable conceptual learning gains to the other Tutorials courses, ruling out this possibility.
+We also studied courses from different disciplines (physics and astronomy), with different student populations (algebra-based and calculus-based courses), and from different types of institutions (PhD and non-PhD granting institutions and a range of research-intensive and undergraduate-focused institutions).
+It is possible that these variables are correlated with active learning method (e.g., if all of the SCALE-UP courses in our study were calculus-based) and/or student conceptual learning; however, a descriptive analysis of student learning across each of these factors indicates that this is not the case for our dataset (Supplementary Information Fig. 2).

 Variation in class size may also explain the relative benefits of active learning methods to conceptual learning.
 Prior research in other disciplines has found larger learning gains in small-enrollment active learning courses than large-enrollment active learning courses~\cite{murdoch2002active}.
-In this study, however, the ISLE, Tutorials, and SCALE-UP courses had similar class sizes (Peer Instruction courses were larger, on average, than these three methods; see Table~\ref{tab:classsize} in End Matter), eliminating this explanation of our results.
+In this study, the ISLE, Tutorials, and SCALE-UP courses had similar class sizes, while Peer Instruction courses were larger, on average, than these three methods (Supplementary Information Table 1).
+Therefore, class size may help to explain why Peer Instruction exhibited the lowest effect size of the four methods, but it does not explain the differences in conceptual learning between ISLE and SCALE-UP.